How do we stop the next round of games industry mass layoffs?

 "Divesting" from the world of publicly traded companies doesn't waterproof you against larger catastrophes, such as the economy going to shit.
 Motion Twin have had their "dark" spells and staff departures over the years, Berthier noted.
 "It's not like we are an exemplar and everyone should be in a worker's coop, or whatever.
 It's super tough."
 There are also practical challenges other companies don't have to reckon with.
 "For example, we cannot keep money inside the company legally.
 [At the end of the year] we have to legally save some and the rest we have to share between the workers and but there is nothing left in the company, just small amounts so we can pay the bills mainly.
 That makes it super risky, because if you have a really, really bad year that's finished, you don't have a treasure chest where you save for the future."

-In general, Motion Twin don't feel their experiences of running a worker's co-operative qualify them give them special insight on the past year's layoffs.
+In general, Motion Twin don't feel their experiences of running a worker's co-operative give them special insight on the past year's layoffs.
 But team members are proud that the studio has endured this long, and as with many indies, they regard the precarity of their situation as "the price we pay to be free," in the words of another Motion Twinner, Thomas Vasseur.
 "We don't have to convince any investors, because you cannot invest in our company," he told me.
 "Legally speaking, you can, but it will be worthless because they won't have votes, because we are bound to be controlled by the workers, no matter what."

 Perhaps the experience of 2023 and 2024 will spark the creation of more studios like Motion Twin.
 Perhaps it'll drive a serious rise in union membership, too - a few unions have already been founded in explicit response to the 2023 mass layoffs, such as the Polish Gamedev Workers Union, which came together in the wake of reductions at Cyberpunk 2077 developers CD Projekt.
 In the short term, however, the people in the games industry with greatest ability to ensure the long-term livelihoods of workers remain the executives and their investors.